deNBI/cloud-portal-client/README.md

 ~~~

 ##### Optional params
-│Options:
+Options:
-    │  --config TEXT  path to the config file
+    * --config TEXT  path to the config file
-    │  --zone TEXT    The name of the availability zone this server is a part of.
+    * --zone TEXT    The name of the availability zone this server is a part of.

 #### Configuration